 Goin’ Coastal food truck – Picton.
 This one’s in honour of my nephew Jack, who never comes to PEC without insisting we eat here at least once.
 As the same suggests, it’s a seafood-themed truck, with po’boys, lobster rolls, clam strips and scallops (pretty much all deep fried), as well as more usual fare like pogo sticks, burgers, poutine, deep fried pickles…you get the drill.
 A guilty pleasure.
 Seasonal, closing around the end of September.
 Turn south at the LCBO, go a few blocks past the Agrarian market.
 NOT a hipster food truck (not that there is anything wrong with that…there are some excellent food trucks in the county, but that’s going to be a different post.)
 114 Lake Street, Picton

 Bullfrog’s Eatery – Bloomfield.
 Yes, you read that right: eatery.
 Not restaurant, or diner…eatery.
 Pizza, subs and burgers (which are shockingly popular).
 Mostly just breakfast and lunch.
 As one reviewer, thrilled that it’s wasn’t a “precious County brunch place,” put it: “there’s no art for sale on the wall.”
-Behind the Mac’s Milk at the crossroads to Wellington.
 2 Wellington Street, Bloomfield

 Skyline Tavern – Trenton.
 The one, the only, the legend.
 The sign and decor say it all.
 Stuck in a delicious time warp.
 Before I ate here I tried to mock the retro atmosphere and many came to Skyline’s defense as a genuinely awesome place.
 An institution, with jukeboxes at each booth and a menu that probably hasn’t changed either.
 (Plus, why the heck are you in Trenton?
 Are you lost?
 This isn’t the County.)
 47 Dundas Street, Trenton